Wines

 A new horizon: the birth of Guidalberto and Le Difese

-The new millennium welcomed the debut of a new wine, the Guidalberto harvest 2000, a blend of Cabernet Sauvignon and Merlot.
+The new millennium greets the debut of a new wine, Guidalberto 2000 vintage, a blend of Cabernet Sauvignon and Merlot.

 Territory